SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 - Working with GitHub Issues
 - Procedure for adding/updating content must include a step where the writer runs a Jekyll build in their branch, and verifies it locally (http://localhost:4000/) **before** merging to `develop` or `master`.
 - Every merge to the `master` branch automatically triggers Jekyll to rebuilt the site.
 Note that, after merging to the `master` branch, it can sometimes take a few minutes for your changes to appear.
+- Include this "Learn git concepts, not commands" resource https://dev.to/unseenwizzard/learn-git-concepts-not-commands-4gjc